famicomical/snesdecoder/README.md

 With some soldering skills, one could adapt it for any application where up to twelve switches are to be controlled from a distance.

+This repo hosts the KiCAD project files and some documentation

 ## Principle of operation ##
 The SNES controller takes 4 inputs (GND, 5V, CLK, and LATCH) and sends one output for button press data This board provides power to the controller, a clock signal to drive the it, and a latch to poll the buttons.